sidkshatriya/me/007-My-Thoughts-on-OCaml-vs-Haskell-Rust-2023.md

 Here is one issue that I've seen in OCaml -- because it is a small community we often see the carcases of many a promising project.
 Either the programmers moved onto other things or the Ph.D./Project was over and that promising line of work was abandoned.
 In Haskell I also see that but there is a higher rate of "completion" of features.
-No doubt this is unscientific assessement based of "feel".
+No doubt this is unscientific assessement based on "feel".
 Haskellers seem to want to put a nail on things more than OCaml.
 This could just be because there are more people in the Haskell community or could reflect an attitude in the community of getting things done "fully" and "correctly".
 I don't know -- this is something the OCaml could learn from Haskell more -- completing things.
 In Rust, simply because the language has become so big/mainstream that everything already